FidaHussainLarik/ai-ml-journey/README.md

 ## 🧭 My Roadmap

-I have built a structured **8-month learning roadmap** that takes me from Python fundamentals all the way to Python Backend & APIs and Generative AI & MLOps.
+I have built a structured **learning roadmap** that takes me from Python fundamentals all the way to Python Backend & APIs and Generative AI & MLOps.
 I am learning through a mix of **Coursera courses**, **YouTube tutorials**, and hands-on personal projects.

 | Phase | Focus | Status |
 |---|---|---|